 Think of your appointment as a partnership.
 You are the expert on your body and your symptoms, and your doctor is the expert on diagnosing and treating the underlying cause.
 By working together, you can find a path toward relief.
 Taking a few simple steps before you go can make a world of difference, ensuring your concerns are heard and you leave with a solid understanding of your health.
 Our goal at the patient center is to make you feel comfortable and empowered in your care journey, because we believe that well-informed patients get the best results.

-Describe Your Pain and Symptoms Clearly
+How to Clearly Describe Your Symptoms

 When your doctor asks, “What’s been bothering you?” try to be as specific as possible.
 Instead of just saying you have back pain, describe what it actually feels like.
 Is it a sharp, stabbing sensation or a dull, constant ache?
 Does it burn or tingle?
 Pinpoint the exact location and explain if the pain travels to other areas, like down your leg.
 It’s also incredibly helpful to share what makes your symptoms better or worse.
 For example, telling your doctor, “The pain in my legs gets worse when I walk but feels better when I lean forward on a shopping cart,” provides a major clue for diagnosing spinal stenosis.